South Delhi Pharma, New Delhi, India

 AVSOLA (infliximab-axxq) for injection, for intravenous use

 Under Named Patient Supply, SDP serve you through the quality pharmaceutical products as per your needs.
 Established in the year 1996.
 SDP have earned global reputation in the market and has widest range of Anti Cancer medicines in India.
-To get the best price/cost of medicines in India, Call 9891296838 or Email query@southdelhipharma.com to discuss.
+To get the best price/cost of medicines in India, Call at 9891296838 or Email query@southdelhipharma.com to discuss.

 AVSOLA is a prescription medicine.
 AVSOLA is used to treat arthritis, CD, UC and skin disease.